Namibia

 Wild Syringa (Burkea africana) edible tree resin

 Many African trees extrude edible gums and resin.
 Notable Vachellia ssp. and Senegalia ssp. (old name: Acacias) are known for their edible gums.
-Ju/’hoansi people are collecting and eating whatever edible gums and resins they find on the go.
-In…
+Khoi-sani people collect and eat whatever edible gums and resins they find on the go.
+In our…

 Leaf huts as temporary shelters for shade

-Members of the Khoi San (Bushmen) tribe named Ju/’hoansi are also called !Kung.
-Both, /’ and ! denote click sounds.
-It is a society of about 30,000 people spread over Namibia, Botswana, and southern Angola, with a central area at…
+Members of the Khoi-san (Bushmen) tribe named Ju//hoansi are also called !Kung.
+Both the signs / and ! denote click sounds.
+The tribe is about 30,000 people spread over Namibia, Botswana, and southern Angola, with a central area at the…

 Beer can hut near Spitzkoppe in Namibia

-Empty aluminum beer- and/or pop cans will serve additional purposes after guzzling the content.
-Besides of toys and various repair applications, these cans can even build huts and houses!
-As can be seen in Texas, the US here, or Australia…
+Empty aluminum beer- and pop cans will serve additional purposes after guzzling the content.
+Besides toys and various repair applications, these cans can build huts and houses!
+As can be seen in Texas, the US here, or Australia there, which…

-Throw sticks as weapons in the African bush
+Throwing sticks as weapons in the African bush

-Kerries are a combination of throw sticks and wooden clubs, used as everyday tools for hunting, defense, and/or digging in Southern Africa.
-Australian aboriginals used a refined form of throw sticks, which was flattened over its whole length and was…
+Kerries combine throwing sticks and wooden clubs as everyday tools for hunting, defense, and digging in Southern Africa.
+Australian aboriginals used a refined form of throwing sticks, flattened over its whole length and called ‘Kylie’ by them.
+Eventually, boomerangs evolved…

 Termite mounds indicating direction North

-In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes belong to the genera macrotermes.
+In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes, belong to the genera macrotermes.
 These macrotermes mounds can be up to 6 meters high above ground.
-The tip nearly always leans slightly over and the termite…
+The tip nearly always leans slightly over, and the termite…

 First shelter of Henno Martin at Kuiseb Canyon

-Two German geologists, Dr. Henno Martin, and Dr. Herman Korn, went at the beginning of WW2 in 1940 for 2,5 years into hiding around the Kuiseb Canyon area, Namibia, to avoid internment by the South-African Union government.
-During that time,…
+Two German geologists, Dr. Henno Martin and Dr. Herman Korn, went into hiding around the Kuiseb Canyon area, Namibia, for 2.5 years at the beginning of WW2 in 1940 to avoid internment by the South African Union government.
+During that…

 Creating fire by hand drill in Namibia

-The type of wood for fire hand drills changed over time Fire starting by friction hand drill was traditionally common by Khoi-san (Ju/’hoansi) people in their area of distribution, which was once over the whole of Southern Africa and got…
+The type of wood for fire hand drills changed over time Fire starting with friction hand drills was traditionally common among Khoi-san (Ju//hoansi) people in their distribution area, which was once over Southern Africa and became increasingly confined by invading…